global667/ElephantChess/Roadmap.md

 * dont compliane the game rules if engine is stopped
 * take-back doen't works
 * load pgn doesn't fill moves right need correct init
+* Elephant moves wrong [ok]
 ### Version 0.3
 - show available moves [ok]
 - add Toolbar [ok]
 - change red/black on the upper side
 - selectable engines
+- care about more than one game in a file on pgns
 ### Version 0.4
 - smooth piece animation
 - save settings